 The University of New Haven is at the forefront of creating STEM (science, technology, engineering, and math) designated programs that are designed to instill in our students the technical expertise that employers are looking for in their future hires.

-The federal government created STEM-designated programs to help employers address the shortage of qualified workers in the fields of science, technology, engineering, and math.
+The U.S. Department of Homeland Security created STEM-designated programs to help employers address the shortage of qualified workers in the fields of science, technology, engineering, and math.
 STEM-designated programs are equipping students with the skill sets that are needed to fill the 3.5 million STEM jobs that experts estimate will be available by 2025.